 by Molly Depasquale

-In education, we are obsessed with data.
-We want data about how much students have grown, what percent of the standards they have mastered, and how they’ll perform on the state summative.
+In education, we’re obsessed with data.
+We want data about how much students have grown, what percent of the standards they’ve mastered, and how they’ll perform on the state summative.
 But how much of this data is really useful?
 What data do teachers and parents need to make decisions about how to help students learn?

 Our obsession with data reminds me of something Dylan Williams says: “Weighing the pig doesn’t fatten it.”
 Has our focus on data made us lose sight of what is really important?
 Have we started to believe that data alone will help our students succeed?